 At other times of the year the men at the camps could make their way along the trails on the Black River to Longford Mills.
 Often they went to the more northern camps by way of Washago, Cooper’s Falls and Lewisham.

-There were four mills on Lake St. John, two owned by Thompson and two by McPherson.
+There were four mills on Lake St. John, two owned by Thomson and two by McPherson.
 A fifth mill built by McVinty Company blew up, cause unknown.
-The two Thompson mills boasted smoke stacks 150 feet and 100 feet high.
+The two Thomson mills boasted smoke stacks 150 feet and 100 feet high.

 Longford Mills had a volunteer fire brigade, a band and a community hall.
 Geneva Park, now a YMCA Camp was set aside as a recreation center for both the Indians and the white people.
 Deer, goats, ponies and amusements such as water chutes for bathers and a miniature railway made Geneva Park a happy meeting place for all.

-William Thompson named Geneva Park after his favourite sister Gen and his wife Eva.
+William Thomson named Geneva Park after his favourite sister Gen and his wife Eva.

-Near the park was the White House, winter and summer home of the Thompsons.
-It was built by John Thompson and his family and was worthy of its distinguished name.
+Near the park was the White House, winter and summer home of the Thomsons.
+It was built by John Thomson and his family and was worthy of its distinguished name.

 Near this home, wrecks of the old steamers which plied the Lake Couchiching can be found today.

 The fire did however, leave much of the hardwood stands and Standard Chemical Company had use of these.
-William Thompson sold the township lock, stock and barrel to the Standard Chemical Company.
+William Thomson sold the township lock, stock and barrel to the Standard Chemical Company.